 - Build a positive future with stronger community bonds

-A talking piece is used to manage the dialog so that each participant has a chance to speak and without fear of interruption.
+A talking piece is used to manage the dialogue so that each participant has a chance to speak and without fear of interruption.
 The talking piece is passed from person to person around the Circle; only the person holding the talking has the floor to speak.

 The slower pace of Circle allows us to be more in touch with our inner thoughts and feelings and gives us time to express those more fully than we often can.
 When you have the talking piece, you are invited to notice what is most meaningful to you and speak to it.
 In a Circle we share what things look like or feel like to us, not to persuade, but to offer our unique perspective to the topic or situation.
 Circles are designed to be respectful but not to suppress difficult emotions or differences.
 The Circle seeks the deep truth held by the participants even when that is very uncomfortable.
-Every participant has responsibility for supporting and nurturing an atmosphere of respect when the dialog is difficult or tense.
+Every participant has responsibility for supporting and nurturing an atmosphere of respect when the dialogue is difficult or tense.
 Leadership is a shared responsibility in Circle (Kay Pranis, 2013).